 The comb sheets found inside a honey bee colony contain thousand of hexagonal beeswax cells.
 This makes up the structure of the bees’ nest and is necessary to store all the resources needed by the colony.

 A colony can make a home inside any cavity of the right size.
+But, they do have some preferences.
 If they are not happy with the arrangement, they will leave the hive and look for better accommodations.

 Standard Langstroth Hive